How often does the KILGOUR PRIZE run?

 Jack Noel Kilgour was an artist and a philanthropist.
 Learn more about him on the About Jack Kilgour page.

 Who are the judges?

-The KILGOUR PRIZE is judged by the Manager of Newcastle Art Gallery alongside two guest judges.
-The guests are different every year, visit the History of the Kilgour Prize page to find a record of all past judges.
-KILGOUR PRIZE 2018 judges will be announced shortly.
+The KILGOUR PRIZE will be judged in 2018 by Lauretta Morton, Manager of Newcastle Art Gallery alongside two guest judges; Judith Blackall, Curator and Manager at the National Art School Gallery Sydney and Matthew Tome, Artist and Head Teacher Newcastle Art School, Hunter TAFE.
+The guest judges are different every year, visit the History of the Kilgour Prize page to find a record of all past judges.

 When I submitted my online application I didn't receive an email explaining how to pay.
 Is something wrong?